And now I ask myself another hard question...

 You might ask why I would bother to jeopardize my respected position in religious circles to insist this point.
 As a Christian, I have been entrusted with an understanding that I am saved by grace alone and seek to be faithful to the message that the only difference between me and the unbelieving is that I believe our sins are already paid for and forgiven while they do not believe it.
 The point is that God hates religion!
 Why not quit "playing church" and be my Christian brother?

 In light of these facts, do the Arminian Christian and the Limited atonement Calvinist possess saving faith?
 If predestination has already guaranteed salvation from the Lake of Fire for the elect apart from works, then the only question remaining is: are the Arminian Christian and the Limited atonement Calvinist saved from the sin of self-righteousness and saved from punishment in Hades?
 Have they received the grace that exterminates self-righteousness?
-Or will they join the unbelieving and be punished in Hell for holding to "forms of religion" that miss the real deal?
+Or will they join the unbelieving and be punished in Hades for holding to "forms of religion" that miss the real deal?

 It seems clear from the New Testament that all that is required is simple repentant faith in Christ to be saved.
 So a true Christian might sport any label provided that his heart is bowed before Jesus.
 Grace must allow for the fact that the heart can be true while the head is still confused.

 Yet the New Testament also places a knife edge along the line of salvation by grace which IS saving and salvation by works which IS NOT saving.
-Those who reject their election and the grace of God in favor of straw will be punished for the duration in Hell.
+Those who reject their election and the grace of God in favor of straw will be punished for the duration in Hades.

 Again, God hates religion!
 As such, the Arminian Christian cannot answer the question as to why they chose Christ and others did not without suggesting a work of man such as their free will choice of faith.
 Their definition of "faith" is NOT simple trust in the finished work of Christ for all His people, but instead it is a "faith" loaded with works that supplant grace as the condition of salvation.
 Their faith / work plus the supposed "general" offer of salvation to all mankind is their hope.
 How can their heads be bowed maintaining this view?
 Their theology openly confesses that they themselves made the difference in their salvation and not the precious grace of Christ.
 They are rejecting the grace of God in favor of religion.
-We are warned that Hell is a fit punishment for those who reject grace.
+We are warned that Hades is a fit punishment for those who reject grace.

 Perhaps the Limited atonement Calvinist definition of "faith" passes the bar.
 Limited atonement Calvinists are persuaded to have "faith" that Christ died for them, while they also believe that Christ did not die for all.
 They suggest that we cannot know who the elect are until specific individuals place faith in Christ.
 Stop.
 Read that sentence again a couple times.
 Ultimately by their own confession these people are logically saying that they cannot have confident knowledge that they are elect, either.
 What special revelation, in addition to the Scriptures, do they have to confidently claim that Christ paid for their sins and did not pay for the sins of others?
 Christian faith is rooted in the truth of Scripture and historic fact that Christ became a man and vicariously atoned for the sins of ALL mankind through his substitutionary death.
 Assurance must stand on this objective fact and nothing else.
 Calvinist "faith" is not faith built on the rock of Jesus Christ, but built on a hypocritical self-deception.
-Again, we are warned that Hell is a fit punishment for those who reject grace.
+Again, we are warned that Hades is a fit punishment for those who reject grace.